 The Department of Mining Engineering plays a significant role in mining teaching, learning and research at the University of Pretoria (UP), and engages in cross-disciplinary work with departments across various faculties at the University.
 This is facilitated by the Department’s Mining Resilience Research Centre (MRRC), which forms part of its long-term strategy to become a world leader in mining research for practical implementation and to expand UP’s mining footprint.

 The Department’s overarching goal is to enable the mining industry to transition from being reactive and compliant to becoming resilient in issues related to safety, health, environmental sustainability, social responsibility and community management through well-structured and committed postgraduate education and research.
 It also endeavours to be recognised internationally as a leading, globally relevant department of mining engineering by improving its representation on top international ranking systems.
 This forms part of its 2025 action plan, in which it aims to have 30 full-time postgraduate students active in research in the Department at any time.
 It is already well on its way to achieving this goal, as – in 2019 – it increased its postgraduate student numbers to the highest number ever: 51.
 This is made up of 36 honours, eight master’s and seven PhD students registered in the Department.

-The Department of Mining Engineering at the University of Pretoria is one of only two departments in South Africa that educates professional graduate mining engineers.
-We have significant undergraduate student numbers and graduates that are well accepted in the market.
-The demographics of the mining students are now fully representative of the South African landscape.
+It is one of only two departments in South Africa to educate professional graduate mining engineers.
+It has significant undergraduate student numbers and its graduates are well accepted in the market.
+Its racial and gender profiles are fully representative of the South African landscape.

-Professor RCW Webber-Youngman
+Professor Ronny Webber-Youngman

-Head of the Department of Mining Engineering
+Head of the Department: Mining Engineering